SmriteePoudel/LeetCode75/README.md

 # LeetCode75
-This contains 75days hard questions of LeetCode
+This contains 75days hard questions of LeetCode.
 All the solutions are given in C++.